mattlean/lean-js-app-starter/docs/faq.md

 #### Why use Babel over the official TypeScript compiler?

 We use Babel to compile TypeScript because we already use it to handle syntax transforms, browser polyfills, and React.
-To keep performance, we move type checking to a separate process using [Fork TS Checker Webpack Plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).
+This also helps to improve performance for the build process as type checking gets moved into a separate process using [Fork TS Checker Webpack Plugin](https://github.com/TypeStrong/fork-ts-checker-webpack-plugin).

 ---